 Friends of the Collections support the largest university-based oceanographic collection in the world, comprised of millions of biological and geological marine specimens.
 This library of the ocean’s history is a resource to researchers and students all over the world.

 Friends of Birch Aquarium

 Friends of the Birch Aquarium furthers youth access and education through support of the Aquarium’s mission to provide ocean science education, interpret Scripps research, and promote ocean conservation.
-With a focus on providing San Diego’s underserved students with ocean science programming, the aquarium works with many Title I schools in the classroom, at the aquarium, and in the field.
+With a focus on providing San Diego’s underserved students with ocean science programming, the aquarium works with many Title I schools.

 Learn more about giving opportunities, upcoming philanthropic events, and ways to support Scripps Institution of Oceanography at UC San Diego.